🎁 Get 10% off your first order with code NEW 🎁

 The temple used as an arsenal

 During the Greek War of Independence against the Ottoman Empire, the Ottomans used the Parthenon as a military arsenal.
-In 1687, a Venetian bombardment hit the Parthenon while it was being used as a gunpowder depot.
+In 1687, a Venetian bombardment hit the Parthenon as it was being used as a gunpowder depot.
 This caused a massive explosion, destroying part of the structure.

 The Parthenon friezes and their aesthetic influence